High-Functioning Anxiety Looks Like Success But Feels Like Survival

 You’re crushing deadlines, juggling responsibilities, and maybe even hearing people say, “I don’t know how you do it.”
-But behind the achievements, there’s a constant hum of worry, overthinking, and exhaustion you can’t explain.
-That’s the quiet reality for many living with high-functioning anxiety, where doing well often masks the feeling of barely holding it together.
+But behind the achievements, there’s a constant hum of worry, overthinking, and exhaustion you can’t quite explain.
+That’s the quiet reality for many living with high-functioning anxiety—where doing well often masks the feeling of barely holding it together.

 1. You’re “Successful,” But Never Satisfied

 Ambition is a good thing—until it becomes a mask for anxiety.
-People with high-functioning anxiety often perform well, but instead of feeling accomplished, they’re trapped in a cycle of not enough-ness.
+People with high-functioning anxiety often perform well, but instead of feeling accomplished, they’re trapped in a cycle where nothing ever feels enough.
 The chase never ends because the fear of being “mediocre” whispers louder than any praise.

-According to the Anxiety and Depression Association of America (ADAA), perfectionism and a need for control are common characteristics among those experiencing anxiety.
-Even as achievements grow, so does the internal pressure.
-Among the 7 signs of high-functioning anxiety, this constant dissatisfaction may be the most deceptive.
+According to the Anxiety and Depression Association of America (ADAA), perfectionism and a need for control are common characteristics among those living with anxiety.
+Even as achievements grow, so does the internal pressure to maintain or outdo them.
+Among the 7 signs of high-functioning anxiety, this relentless dissatisfaction may be the most deceptive—because it hides behind success.

 Key signs: